aymeric-collart/aymeric-collart.github.io/_pages/about.md

 <img src="https://aymeric-collart.github.io/images/GeneralResearch.jpg" alt="drawing" width="75%"/>
 </center>
 <br>
-* On the linguistic side, I am interested in the syntax and semantics of the expression of TIME from a functional syntax and user-based perspective.
-Particularly, I aim at understanding how temporal relations are expressed with grammatical markers in Mandarin Chinese (and its variety spoken in Taiwan), which is said to be a tenseless language.
+* On the linguistic side, I am interested in the syntax and semantics of the expression of time reference from a functional syntax and user-based perspective.
+Particularly, I aim at understanding how temporal relations are expressed with grammatical markers in tenseless languages, with a focus on Mandarin Chinese (and its variety spoken in Taiwan).
-* On the pcognitive science side, I have mainly worked in sentence processing using psycholinguistic and neurolinguistic techniqueswith a focus on the processing of temporality (tense, aspect, modality) in grammar.
+* On the cognitive science side, I have mainly worked in sentence processing using psycholinguistic and neurolinguistic techniques with a focus on the processing of temporality (tense, aspect, mood and modality) in grammar.

 I aim at bridging linguistic analyses with their brain processing patterns in order to establish a neurolinguistic and crosslinguistic model of the processing of temporality at the sentence level.
-Although I have mainly conducted my research on Mandarin Chinese, I also wish to expand my research to other languages, especially languages which are underrepresented in the language processing domain.
+Although I have mainly focused on Mandarin Chinese so far, I wish to expand my research to other languages, especially languages which are underrepresented in the language processing domain.

 <br>
 My research interests lie in the following  topics (click on the image for more details):